 The top 10 prepared meal delivery options in Toronto

 Prepared meal delivery options in Toronto will save you from ordering pizza time after time.
-The city is now home to multiple food delivery services, making it easier than ever to get a gourmet meal without ever having to put pants on.
+The city is now home to multiple food delivery services, making it easier than ever to get a gourmet meal without ever having to put your pants on.

-Here are my picks for the top prepared meal delivery options in Toronto.
+Here are some prepared meal delivery options in Toronto.

-This weekly meal subscription service offers healthy meals by local chefs for $7.99.
-There's 16 meal options to choose from and everything is delivered to your home or office.

-This healthy food delivery service does standard vegan meal plans starting from $132 a week to more customized plans starting at $204 a week.
+Plant-based, gluten-free, dairy-free, organic and refined-sugar-free meals can be delivered to your home or work by this service.
+Order a plan or shop a la carte online for items like pumpkin spice granola, mac n' cheese, tikka masala and shepherd's pie.

 This service offers pre-cooked meals that you can heat and serve at home.
 The service includes a variety of options including vegetarian and gluten-free meals.

 Here's a food delivery service that offers both fresh and frozen delivery plans for weight loss and healthy living.
-There is even a juice cleanse option for those in need of a detox and a corporate plan for busy professionals who want food delivered to their office.
+There is even a juice cleanse option for those in need of a detox.

-If you crave hearty comfort food like the ones served on a retro family show from the '50s, this food delivery service has you covered.
-The meals start as low as $4.99 per serving but there's a $9.99 sign-up fee as well as a delivery charge.
+This door drop program does monthly subscriptions, so you can get fresh lemon herb penne, Greek roasted chicken, Thai tuna cakes and a special "Fri-Yay" menu with a mimosa crate option delivered on the regular.

 Before opening a brick and mortar location in Liberty Village, Athlete's Kitchen was a meal prep service.
 Thankfully, they haven't given up their meal plan services and still deliver food right to your door.
 Visit their website to start crafting your own meal plan.

-If you're looking for non-allergenic, healthy meals this is your best bet.
-Meals for the day are delivered in reusable bags each morning between 4 a.m. and 6 a.m.
+If you're looking for non-allergenic, healthy meals, this is your best bet.
+Meals for the day are delivered in reusable bags each morning between 4 a.m. and 7 a.m.
 A week of meals will set you back around $300.

-In addition to delivering organic produce this popular service also delivers ready to eat meals.
-Meals cost from $10 to $14 and include offerings like balsamic veggie spaghetti, masaman curry shrimp and tempeh buddha bowls.

-While many of the prepared meal delivery services focus on meals that meet certain dietary requirements, Mutfak distinguishes itself with its Turkish fare.
-There's no subscriptions, no minimum order limits required.
+Yumba offers several chef-cooked options and adds new meals all the time.
+Plans allow you to choose what meals you want, starting at $49.99 per week for four meals and also coming in a six, eight and 12-meal options.

+This omakase-style program designed by people behind Pray Tell leaves boring out of the equation when it comes to a surprising meal plan with seasonal items like Moroccan meatballs, Sichuan noodles and matcha udon.

-The weekly meal service offers meals that are gluten, soy, dairy and refined sugar free.
-How it works is your first 6 meals are delivered on Sunday and the final four on Wednesday.
-Weekly meal plans range from $140 to $155.
+The weekly meal service offers meals that are gluten, soy, dairy and refined sugar-free.
+How it works is: your first six meals are delivered on Sunday, and the final four on Wednesday.
+Weekly meal plans start at $138.

+Nutritious, portion-controlled heat and serve meals like chicken carbonara, chicken Florentine, lemon grilled chicken breast, lentil bolognese and meatball rigatoni can be delivered to your door by this company.

 Photo by Hector Vasquez at Athlete's Kitchen.
 With files from Sima Sahar Zerehi.